-Direct releases at API manufacturing sites can cause multipronged damage
+Direct releases at API manufacturing sites can cause multipronged damage, but can be controlled at source

 Active pharmaceutical ingredients (APIs) are the fundamental components used in the production of pharmaceutical products.
-APIs are released into the environment (to become “pharmaceuticals in the environment”, or PiE) via three main pathways: (i) from the human population via ingested and excreted medicines, (ii) improper disposal of unused medicines, and (iii) from releases into local waterways at pharmaceutical production sites.
+APIs are released into the environment (to become “pharmaceuticals in the environment”, or PiE) via three main pathways: (i) from the patient population both human and animal via ingested and excreted medicines, (ii) improper disposal of unused medicines, and (iii) from releases into local waterways at or near pharmaceutical production sites.

-Even though patient excretion of drugs accounts for the vast majority of pharmaceuticals in the environment (~88 percent of the load), and improper disposal of unused medicines contributes about 10 percent, direct releases from pharmaceutical manufacturing (point-source pollution) contributes a non-negligible 2 percent.
-Focusing on such a small 2 percent portion seems counterintuitive.
+Even though patient excretion of drugs accounts for the vast majority of pharmaceuticals in the environment (~88 percent of the total load), and improper disposal of unused medicines contributes about 10 percent, direct releases from pharmaceutical manufacturing (point-source pollution) contributes a non-negligible 2 percent.

-However, this 2 percent “direct release” can contain high concentrations of APIs, leading to local “hotspots” of contamination in local waterways, causing immediate ecotoxicological effects.
-These hotspots have also been related to antibiotic resistance in the environment, which poses a significant human health risk, claiming the lives of 1.27 million people each year.
-The 2 percent, therefore, has outsized importance due to its intense localized impacts, higher concentrations, and its relative ease of control, compared to the diffuse 88 percent and 10 percent from consumers and improper disposal of medicines, respectively.
+Focusing on the 2 percent seems counterintuitive.
+However, this “direct release” from manufacturing sites can contain high concentrations of APIs, leading to local “hotspots” of contamination in local waterways and causing immediate ecotoxicological effects.
+These hotspots have also been related to antibiotic resistance in the environment, which poses a significant human health risk, claiming the lives of 1.27 million people each year1.
+The 2 percent, therefore, has outsized importance due to its intense localized impacts.
+In contrast to controlling the discharge of pharmaceuticals from patients, it is possible and relatively straightforward to control these concentrations at source.

 Geographical shifts in API production have exposed the pharma supply chain to increased water scarcity and quality risks

-The primary manufacturing of APIs is increasingly being outsourced to specialized external facilities, thereby allowing the largest pharmaceutical companies to concentrate on the formulation and production of finished pharmaceutical products, using supplied APIs.
+The primary manufacturing of APIs is increasingly being outsourced to specialized external facilities.
+The largest pharmaceutical companies focus on generating new biologic APIs and the formulation and production of finished pharmaceutical products, using supplied APIs,.
+In many cases the formulation, dosage form and packaging are outsourced as well.

 Historically, the primary manufacturing of APIs was concentrated in Europe and North America; however, over the past two decades, this trend has shifted towards India and China.
 This geographical redistribution has implications for water-related risks and impacts across the pharmaceutical supply chain.

 Data from the US Pharmacopeia indicate that 25 years ago, approximately 42 percent of APIs were produced in Europe, 19 percent in India, 18 percent in the US, and China accounted for about 5 percent.
 Today, these figures have dramatically shifted: API production in Europe has decreased to roughly 10 percent, while the US has dropped to 4 percent.
-Conversely, India’s share has expanded from 19 percent to over 50 percent, and China has increased from 5 percent to approximately 32 percent.
+Conversely, India’s share has expanded from 19 percent to over 50 percent, while China's share has increased from 5 percent to approximately 32 percent.

 A similar picture emerges when looking at water quality and wastewater treatment.
 The United Nations’ Sustainable Development Goals (SDGs) program tracks the percentage of wastewater in different countries that is safely treated through efforts to reduce pollution, eliminate dumping, and minimize the release of hazardous chemicals and materials.
 In European countries, 75 to 100 percent of wastewater is safely treated, whereas the percentage in the United States is close to 100.
 In contrast, India and China safely treat 21 percent and 62 percent of their wastewater, respectively.
 However, SDG measurement focuses only on secondary treatment, and global monitoring of Active Pharmaceutical Ingredients (APIs) in wastewater is currently limited to specific research projects and pilot studies, with no country yet implementing routine, nationwide surveillance.